 Install a Walk-In Shower in Your Small Bathroom

-If you’ve got a small bathroom you know what a challenge it is to accommodate everything needed to make the room functional and comfortable to use without ending up with a cluttered-looking space.
+If you’ve got a small bathroom you know what a challenge it is to accommodate everything needed to make the room functional and comfortable to use without ending up with a cluttered-looking space (check out our storage tips).
 Small bathrooms can be a real challenge to clean, too, without bumping into obstacles as you work.

 The challenge is to make good use of every inch of space, and one of the best ways to do that is by installing a walk-in shower.
 Not only is a walk-in shower great-looking and easy to get in and out of, it also presents one less obstacle to deal with in a cramped space.

 Now you might be asking yourself if it’s really a wise move to get rid of your bathtub, if what you currently have is a tub/shower combo.
 There’s currently a real debate raging about this issue!
 Many — if not most — people polled about this say they never use their bathtub and would like to have a larger, more comfortable, and more practical walk-in shower instead.
 Most realtors say this is fine as long as there is another bathroom in the house with a bathtub, since families with small children need a tub to bathe their kids, and doing away with a tub completely will therefore negatively affect the resale value of your home.